 - 1. i.
 Against God: The terrible witness of Believers - a. e.g., religious wars, strife, hypocrisy, scandal - b.
-We have not followed Jesus's words "By this all people will know you are my disciples, if you love one another"(John 13:35) - c.
-Being lukewarm/tepid, no commitment (see Rev. 3:16) Or Fanatical (judgmental, harsh, no love or joy) - 1. ii.
+We have not followed Jesus' words "By this all people will know you are my disciples, if you love one another" (John 13:35) - c.
+Being lukewarm/tepid, no commitment (see Rev. 3:16) Or Fanatical (judgmental, harsh, no love or joy) - ii.
 For God: The Terrible Witness of Unbelievers/Atheists a.
 Hitler, Stalin, Mussolini, Mao, PolPot, racisim, tribalism b.
-More destructive in 20th century than all religions ever.

-2. i.
-Against God: The Problem of Evil, Suffering, Injustice

-a.
-Not a problem for 'every kind of god,' e.g., if your 'god' is weak, evil, or just grumpy!

-b.
-A problem for the Christian God because our 'God' is powerful but also loving and just.

-c.
-One Possible Solution: Evil exists because God chooses to create us as moral beings.
-For moral choice to be important, choices must be between good/God and something/someone else: that something else is, by definition, 'evil.'

-- 2. ii.
+More destructive in 20th century than all religions ever. - 2. i.
+Against God: The Problem of Evil, Suffering, Injustice a.
+Not a problem for "every kind of god," e.g., if your "god" is weak, evil, or just grumpy, then this is not a problem! b.
+But it's a problem for the Christian God, because we see "God" as not only powerful but also as loving and just. c.
+A thought about the "creation" of evil: For moral choice to be important, choices must be between good/God and something/ someone else.
+God's passion is to create and be in relationship with beings who could make real moral choices.
+The real possibility of choosing something other/less than God (= evil) necessarily means that evil must be a real possibility too. - 2. ii.
 For God: The Problem of Goodness, Art, and Beauty - a.
-The atheist must ask an equally difficult question: How come there is so much goodness in the world if there is no God, or if 'survival of the fittest' (dog-eat-dog) is the primary law of the universe?

-C. The Impossibility of Proving the Case - Either Way i.
+The atheist must ask an equally difficult question: How come there is so much goodness in the world if there is no God, or if "survival of the fittest" (dog-eat-dog) is the primary law of the universe? - C. The Impossibility of Proving the Case Either Way i.
 Belief always trumps Reason for both the believer and the atheist.
-An atheist is as much a believer as a 'believer.' ii.
+An atheist is as much a believer as a 'believer.'

+ii.
 There are no proofs, only clues (Tim Keller); or rumors (Peter Berger)